 I had the most incredible experience

 I love the whole idea of Flash Pack.
 I’m at an interesting point in life – in my 30s, but I’m not married and I don’t have kids, unlike most of my friends.
 When you’re on a group trip, you meet people who are also living life in a different way – going on an adventure rather than lying on the beach.
-As you bond, you also get to peel back the layers of your fellow travelers from all over the world, which is fascinating.
+As you bond, you also get to peel back the layers of your fellow travellers from all over the world, which is fascinating.

 The Peru trip was perfect for me.
 I had the most incredible experiences in dramatically different landscapes, from jungle and mountains to cities and beyond.
 It also offered a good balance of strenuous activity followed by rewards – carbs and Pisco Sours became the theme of the trip.